fingon/go-tfhfs/README.md

 * remounting /tmp/x using the same fixed storage

 * still ensuring /tmp/x has state we set up there

-and

-of course the built ./tfhfs mounting binary, and ./tfhfs-connector synchronization utility (more documentation TBD, look at sanitytest.sh or usage if you feel adventurous).

 *NOTE*: You REALLY do not want to expose tfhfs server to non-localhost use at the moment; it is plain HTTP/1.1 without any security